 Joseph Lycett was born in Staffordshire in 1774.
 He trained as a miniature and portrait painter but fell foul of the law when he turned his talents to producing forged notes.

 In August 1812 Joseph Lycett was sent from Shrewsbury to the prison hulk Perseus at Portsmouth where he remained for twelve months.
 Although some of the prisoners in the Perseus were sent on the earlier vessel the Earl Spencer, Joseph Lycett to his misfortune, was kept until the General Hewitt set sail in August 1813.
-(2) The reason for this is unclear.
+The reason for this is unclear.

 There was a great loss of life on the General Hewitt.
 In 1814 the convicts were not under the superintendence of any person belonging to government.
 In 1814 new regulations were instigated, however when the General Hewitt departed England she sailed under the old regulations.
 In 1819 Edward Foord Bromley gave evidence before a Select Committee on the conditions on the General Hewitt.
 He attributed the sickness and great loss of life to the improper treatment of the prisoners on board the ship.
 Bromley told of the provisions having been purchased by the master, who had the entire charge and superintendence of the convicts, at Rio de Janeiro.
 The master bartered spirits he purchased at Rio for the prisoner's provisions.
 The prisoners went days and possibly weeks without animal food, which they had bartered to the master for spirits.

 Joseph's wife Mary Lycett was tried at the same time at Shrewsbury and found not guilty.
 She is said to have arrived as a free passenger on the Northampton in 1815.
-(1) Joseph's 11 year old daughter Mary Ann Lycett came on the Wanstead as a free passenger in August 1813.
+Joseph's 11 year old daughter Mary Ann Lycett came on the Wanstead as a free passenger in August 1813.